microsoft/xbox-multiplayer-analysis-tool/README.md

 traffic created as a result of the app’s activity like below:

 ![](./ReadmeImages/7.png)
-_Screenshot of user Xbox Live sign-in for the ATG NetRumble sample._
+_Screenshot of user Xbox services sign-in for the ATG NetRumble sample._

-As a result of the Xbox Live user signin process that happens at the start of the app, we can click on the individual user authentication request and response in Xbox Multiplayer Analysis Tool.
+As a result of the Xbox services user signin process that happens at the start of the app, we can click on the individual user authentication request and response in Xbox Multiplayer Analysis Tool.
 The “Headers” and “Body” tabs show formatted text for the separate request and response.
 In addition, additional connection details are provided that include when the request was made, and how long the request took to complete (when the